afiafahmida/Satellite-Earth-Interactive-Graphics-project/README.md

 # How to run the project:
 Please ensure node.js is installed in you device. "npm" is needed to run the html file.
 Open the project in a platform.
 For my case I did it in vscode.
-Open your terminal and install three.js and vite by following prompts: npm install --save three npm install --save-dev vite
+Open your terminal and install three.js and vite by the two prompts:
+"npm install --save three" //
+"npm install --save-dev vite"

 After successful installment, run "npx vite" in the terminal.
 It will provide a localhost server link; ctrl+left click on the link to run the html file.